mannyramosdiaz/DrugDash/README.md

 Functional proposal:

-ETL process through Pandas and SQLAlchemy to create a combined functional database.
+ETL process through Pandas and SQLAlchemy to create a combined single database.

 Use the Database to create a flask app in Json format and deploy Flask app as functioning API.